Imagine yourself above a majestic fjord with stunning views of the Gowlland Range, the Strait of Juan de Fuca and the Olympic Mountains.

 But there's more - a short walk gets us to the only view of Mount Baker in the park (a spectacular 3,300 meter/11,000 foot active volcano).
 In another 5 minutes we get views northeast towards Vancouver - the fjord opens up into the Saanich Inlet and you will see many of the Gulf Islands - with the backdrop of the BC Coastal Mountains close to Whistler that extend all the way up the Fraser Valley.

-If you have a larger group, we can still take you!
+If you have a larger group, we still might be able to take you!
 Just email us with your numbers and preferred date.